Faris al-Zahrani

+He was a part of Al-Qaeda.
+He was known for conducting research which showed Al-Qaeda in a positive light.
+His prominence rose especially after the killing of Abdel Aziz al-Muqrin the leader of Al-Qaeda in Saudi Arabia.
+He made a post denouncing his Saudi Arabian citizenship under the assumption of the state apostatizing from Islam.

-On 2 January 2016, Sheikh Zahrani was executed by the Saudi state along with 46 others convicted of terrorism.
+He was arrested in early August 2004.
+On 2 January 2016, al-Zahrani was executed by the Saudi state along with 46 others convicted of terrorism.

 Life

 Fares bin Ahmad al-Zahrani was born in 1977 in al-Jawfa’ village in Bilad Zahran in the Al-Baha region of Saudi Arabia.
-His family later moved to a nearby village known as al-Nu’us, where Fares would attend and graduate elementary school.
+His family later moved to a nearby village known as al-Nu’us.
+Where Fares would attend and graduate elementary school.
 Later he would attend and graduate high school in the same village in 1996, receiving high grades.
 Information on where Fares went to college differs depending on the source.